September 15, 2018

 The American College of Obstetrics and Gynecology acknowledges that expanded carrier testing is an acceptable strategy to assess for genetic disorders.
 This study reported experience with three commercial laboratory panels with sizes varying from 3 to 218 disorders.
 The likelihood for identifying a carrier with a panel of 218 diseases was 36%.
-(Note, it is likely that prediction of genetic disorders will accelerate with the testing of potential carriers and expanding to fetal testing.)
+(Note: It is likely that prediction of genetic disorders will accelerate with the testing of potential carriers and expanding fetal testing.)

 January 15, 2018